aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --clientThreads        Number of threads used by client.
 Default is 32.
   --connections          Number of connections used by client.
 Default is 256.
   --duration             Duration of test in seconds.
 Default is 15.
+  --warmup               Duration of warmup in seconds.
+Default is 15.
   --header               Header added to request.
   --headers              Default set of HTTP headers added to request (None, Plaintext, Json, Html).
 Default is Html.
   --method               HTTP method of the request.
 Default is GET.